BME-SBT/ESP32_CAN_V1/README.md

 This version fixes issues with IO protection and EFUSE making the board easier and cheaper to build

-The base board includes:
+# Base board features:

-Power supply
+-Power supply

-CAN hardware
+-CAN hardware

-0.5A output
+-0.5A output

-EFUSE
+-EFUSE

-ADD-ON boards:
+# ADD-ON boards:
 Soon to be designed :)

+# Info:
 The base dessign can be found in the BASE folder and all the extension boards are in the ADD-ON folder